 Admission into the mentorship program is highly selective and competitive.
 Applicants initially apply by submitting a resume and coverletter.
 Select individuals are then invited to attend a sit-down interview and hands-on interview before the final mentees are selected.
 We only accept 1-3 mentees per term.

-Applicants must be available Friday evenings and Saturday mornings.
+Applicants must be available Thursday afternoons/evenings.
 Mentees must commit to approximately 5-8 hours per week of involvement that includes attending workshops, book discussions, meetings, listening partnerships, assisting with classes and practice teaching.
 The duration of the mentorship is 6 months.

 Here are the types of support you may expect to benefit from as a mentee in our EPY community in addition to the above listed supports: seated meditation periods, listening partnerships, readings on mindfulness, interpersonal neurobiology and child development, potluck meals, community outings, dance parties, art parties and so much more!
 We believe that strong connections with loving others is an essential need that must be met to effectively be of service to children and families.
 We provide opportunities to connect and receive support on multiple levels to help mentees grow their own skills as people and providers.

 The cost of the mentorship program if admitted is $750 for the 6 month period which may be paid in installments or at once.
 The full cost of the time and attention devoted to mentees (estimated at about $6,000) much surpasses the actual cost of the program.
 Here’s how we make it work!
 The hands-on practice opportunities offered to mentees help offset the costs to families enrolled in our classes.
 Mentees serve as assistants that provide families with individualized attention in our classes according to our approach.
 We have high standards and want families to benefit from as much attention from qualified helpers as possible.
 As a result, mentees learn with us while also providing a service to our families which enables us to offer generous tuition reductions.